Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/5 Usage Rights and Licences/02_Publication-and-Reuse-of-Research-Outputs-within-a-Multi-Layered-Rules-Framework.md

 ### Learning Activities

-- **Slide presentation/lecture** (60 mins): The goal of the lecture is to give data stewards an overview of issues within a multi-layered rules framework, such as licensing of research outputs, publication policies of journals, potential effects of publishing research output, and adjudicating between different licences.
-The instructor can consult or reuse slides prepared as part of Resource 9, a more in-depth learning path on open licensing.
+- **Slide presentation/lecture** (60&nbsp;mins): The goal of the lecture is to give data stewards an overview of issues within a multi-layered rules framework, such as licensing of research outputs, publication policies of journals, potential effects of publishing research output, and adjudicating between different licences.
+The instructor can consult or reuse slides prepared as part of Resource&nbsp;9, a more in-depth learning path on open licensing.
-- **Discussion Activity** (30 mins): In pairs, learners should reflect on the following scenario: A researcher approaches the data steward with a research article and related dataset that they would like to publish in a journal.
+- **Discussion Activity** (30&nbsp;mins): In pairs, learners should reflect on the following scenario: A researcher approaches the data steward with a research article and related dataset that they would like to publish in a journal.
 What advice could you give them on the following points:
     - Why they should share and license their data.
     - What different licence types are available and the implications of each.
     - The benefits (or not) of using open licences.
-    - Resource 1 can be used as a guiding document to discuss the importance of licences and how to choose them.
-The Creative Commons License Chooser (Resource 4) can also be used as a tool for this exercise.
+    - Resource&nbsp;1 can be used as a guiding document to discuss the importance of licences and how to choose them.
+The Creative Commons License Chooser (Resource&nbsp;4) can also be used as a tool for this exercise.

 ### Materials to Prepare